Jack Bruce - bass, vocals; Dave "Clem" Clempson - guitar; David Sancious - keyboards; Bruce Gary - drums

 At the tale end of 1981, Bruce was invited to help celebrate the 10th Anniversary of the legendary Capitol Theatre in Passaic, NJ, which since the closing of Fillmore East a decade earlier had become one of the primary East Coast venues for international touring bands.
 An impressive lineup of bands was to be featured on the bill including the Allman Brothers Band, Gary U.S. Bonds, Dave Edmunds, Southside Johnny & the Asbury Jukes, and Edgar Winter, as well as lesser-known local favorites.
 For the occasion, Bruce assembled a great band that again featured former Coloseum and Humble Pie guitarist Clem Clempson, David Sancious from Bruce Springsteen's E Street Band on guitar and keyboards, and Bruce Gary, formerly of the Knack and Springsteen's 1975-era band, in the drum chair.

-Shortly after the event took place, the King Biscuit Flower Hour broadcast two major highlights from the Jack Bruce & Friends set that memorable night.
-Following the introduction by John Scher, the promoter at the Capitol Theatre, the recording begins with the set opener, "White Room."
-One of the classic songs from Bruce's Cream era repertoire, this features Bruce in fine vocal form and the band immediately firing on all cylinders.
+Bruce kicks off his set with the Cream classic "White Room."
+He's in fine vocal form and the band is immediately firing on all cylinders.
 David Sancious keyboards add flavoring to the more familiar arrangement, but it is Bruce's distinctive bass playing and the searing guitar of Clempson that are most impressive here.

-The second song is also a Cream-era classic and closed the set that night.
+The entire set rocks hard, closing with another Cream-era classic.
 Bruce's distinctive bass line kicks off "Politician" with a serious punch.
 The tight interplay between the musicians and the serious swagger of Bruce's vocal carry this along.
 Following the initial verses, the band kicks into a hot jam, with Sanscious now on second guitar.
 This classic Bruce/Brown Cream-era composition most clearly demonstrates the precision and expressiveness of Bruce's bass playing and leaves the audience howling for more.